Made for ministry

-I appreciate how much the religion professors care about each student.
+I appreciate how much my Bible and theology professors care about each student.
 They’re always willing to talk about how they graded your project and how you’re doing in class, expanding on a class topic or even just talking about life and praying for you They consistently go above and beyond to help you get involved in a church or find a job.

 I love how open everyone is at Northwestern.
 There are countless people who I’ve had one or two classes with a year ago, and we still greet one another and catch up every time we cross paths.
 When you’re asked how you’re doing, you’re able to speak genuinely and truthfully.
 People are willing to talk about their struggles as much as their joys, in both faith and life.